Chezzer-ub/cloud-core/README.md

 #### More on websockets...
 Having multiple ports can be annoying, so running the websockets through a webserver can not only orginize them but also allow secure websocket connections.

-You can use apache proxy to achieve this:
+It is strongly advised that you do this since non-secure websockets can easily be found and sniffed.

+Here is a base apache config that can be used to achieve this.
+It assumes you have a domain and that you can add a subdomain to that.
 ```
 <IfModule mod_ssl.c>
 <VirtualHost *:443>
     ServerAdmin admin@site.com
-    ServerName server.site.com
+    ServerName minecraft.site.com

-    Header set Access-Control-Allow-Origin "https://site.com" # PLEASE USE THIS
+    Header set Access-Control-Allow-Origin "https://site.com" # PLEASE USE THIS (Only allows connections from certain sites)

     ProxyRequests off